microsoft/Windows-Driver-Developer-Supplemental-Tools/README.md

     _(Parameters: path to new database, query pack, format, output sarif file)_

-    **For WHCP_21H2 and WHCP_22H2 branches using Visual Studio version less than 17.8 only:**

-    Because these branches use the CodeQL repo as a submodule instead of CodeQL packs, the queries must be specified when running analysis.

-    ```
-    codeql database analyze <path to database> --format=sarifv2.1.0 --output=<"path to output file".sarif> <path to query/suite to run>
-    ```
-    Example: codeql database analyze D:\DriverDatabase --format=sarifv2.1.0 --output=D:\DriverAnalysis1.sarif D:\codeql-home\Windows-driver-developer-supplemental-tools\src\suites\windows_driver_mustfix.qls

-    (Parameters: path to new database, format, output sarif file, path to CodeQL query or query suite to use in analysis.)

-    **Note**: Be sure to check the path to the suite or query you want to run, not every branch has the same file structure.

 1. ***For WHCP Users Only***: Prepare to Create a Driver Verification Log (DVL):